mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/deprecated.md

 > ^^com.mbeddr.mpsutil.licensemanager.common^^

-!!! warning "This language contains some classes of an old mbeddr licensemanager and will probably be removed in the future."
+!!! warning "This language contains some classes of an old mbeddr license manager and will probably be removed in the future."

 ### Make